 This unit allows pupils to develop skills in creating manual graphics from sketching to drawing board work in both 2D and 3D.
-Pupils will also develop skills in planning effective manual graphics then apply them to real-life scenarios.
+Pupils will also develop skills in planning effective manual graphics and apply them to real -life scenarios.

-Computer Aided Graphics
+Computer-aided Graphics

-This unit allows pupils to develop skills in creating computer aided graphics using 3D modelling, Desktop Publishing and Illustration and Rendering software packages.
+This unit allows pupils to develop skills in creating computer-aided graphics using 3D modelling, desktop publishing and illustration and rendering software packages.
 Pupils will create graphics that are used for production and promotional applications.